jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Does The World Need to Know

-While we should be celebrating stuff like #madeinamerica, #staycation, #mainstreet, we have to devalue the titles of many Industrial Age jobs and their dark majic consumer products.
+Internet Age player gods should be celebrating stuff like #madeinamerica, #staycation, #mainstreet.

 That can be hard.
 Darth Blockbuster heads a hierarchy, so there are lots of underlings inside who fight his cause.
 Dealing with these BMW drivers, junior execs, or sales agents is sometimes rough.
-They define success as rising up the ranks.
+They define success as rising up the ranks and buying dark majic consumer products.
 If you're "beneath" them, they assume they're better than you and act like it.

 If they ever intimidate you, just press the button below.